 More Loyal Customers

 Customers who find your website accessible are more likely to become repeat buyers.
-A survey shows 83% of people with access needs prefer shopping on websites with accessible content.
+A survey shows 86% of people with access needs would spend more in online shops with accessible content.
 When you ensure that your image requires full accessibility, you’ll foster brand loyalty and trust.

 Wrapping Up